eth-p/uni-chip8/docs/project/Product-Document.md

 #### Hobbyists

-- will be able to enjoy their uploaded CHIP-8 ROMS on a functional and optimized multi-platform emulator website.
+- will be able to enjoy their uploaded CHIP-8 ROM on a functional and optimized multi-platform emulator website.
 - will be able to enjoy classic games such as Pong.
 - will be able to step forwards and backwards individual instructions to understand how program writers designed their games.